New Shooter Info

 FIREARMS & HOLSTERS

 Holsters must retain the firearm during any required movement, must cover the trigger of a holstered gun, must point to the ground when the firearm is holstered, and must be carried at belt level.
 Shoulder holsters, fanny packs, et al, are not permissible at USPSA events.
-Further, Production Division has additional holster restrictions.
+Further, several divisions have additional holster restrictions.

 Other necessary equipment includes spare magazines and belt mounted “mag pouch” carriers.
 In general, you should have enough magazines to be able to fire at least 30 rounds on a course of fire (more is better).
 Magazines should be available from the gun manufacturer or from a variety of aftermarket sources.